george-ajayiola/Linkerd-service-mesh-monitoring/README.md

 ## Configure Prometheus for Linkerd Metrics

 To monitor Linkerd metrics, you need to set up an external **Prometheus** instance.
-This will scrape the control plane and proxy metrics in a format consumable by both users and Linkerd components like the web dashboard.
+This will scrape the control plane and proxy metrics in a format consumable by both users and Linkerd components.
 To scrape **Linkerd** metrics, you'll need to modify the Prometheus configuration.

 ### Step 1: Modify the Prometheus ConfigMap